continuedev/what-llm-to-use/README.md

 # What LLM to use?
-A perspective from the Dev+AI space
+A perspective from the DevAI space

-With how fast things are moving in the Dev+AI space, a shorthand for the community of developers building software with the help of large language models (LLMs), it can be challenging to figure out which model to use.
+With how fast things are moving in the DevAI space, a shorthand for the community of developers building software with the help of large language models (LLMs), it can be challenging to figure out which model to use.

 We started this repository based on our experiences as part of the [Continue community](https://github.com/continuedev/continue).
 Feel free to suggest improvements and help us keep it up-to-date by opening a pull request!